 - To use the results of the first two areas of investigation to inform our understanding of hearing voices at the level of cognitive neuroscience

 - To explore how the results of these three overlapping areas of research can inform the therapeutic management of the experience in cases where clinical help is sought.

 To achieve these aims, we will utilise an interdisciplinary approach.
-Our research team, led by Dr Charles Fernyhough (PI) and Dr Angela Woods, includes academics from cognitive neuroscience, cultural studies, English literature, medical humanities, philosophy, psychiatry, psychology, theology and arts-in-health.
+Our research team, led by Professor Charles Fernyhough (PI) and Dr Angela Woods, includes academics from cognitive neuroscience, cultural studies, English literature, medical humanities, philosophy, psychiatry, psychology, theology and arts-in-health.
 It involves researchers from all three faculties of Durham University, along with clinicians, academics and ‘experts-by-experience’ from national and international partner institutions, including University College London, the University of Liverpool, and the University of Groningen.

 The project team also includes an international Advisory Board.

 Hearing the Voice is supported by a Wellcome Trust Strategic Award in the Medical Humanities.